snowplow/documentation/docs/understanding-tracking-design/managing-data-structures/index.md

 ---

 :::info
-Managing data structures in the console is only available for BDP Enterprise customers, for BDP Cloud users, see [Managing data structures with the Data Structures Builder](/docs/understanding-tracking-design/managing-data-structures-with-data-structures-builder/index.md), for Open Source users, see [Managing data structures using Iglu](/docs/pipeline-components-and-applications/iglu/igluctl-2/index.md).
+Managing data structures in the console is only available for BDP Enterprise customers.

+For BDP Cloud, see [Managing data structures with the Data Structures Builder](/docs/understanding-tracking-design/managing-data-structures-with-data-structures-builder/index.md).
+For Snowplow Open Source, see [Managing data structures using Iglu](/docs/pipeline-components-and-applications/iglu/igluctl-2/index.md).
 :::

 ## Creating a new data structure